StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 ---
 # Emergent Features

-- Since it doesn't know about version numbers
+- Since it doesn’t know about version numbers
   - can give it arbitrary preference ordering
 - Generates optimal solutions in lexicographical order
   - user can specify priority of packages